Seven Sleepers: Dissemination in the West: story and relics

 The story rapidly attained a wide diffusion throughout Christendom.
-It was popularized in the West by Gregory of Tours, in his late 6th-century collection of miracles, De gloria martyrum (Glory of the Martyrs).
+It was popularized in the West by Gregory of Tours, in his late 6th-century collection of miracles, Glory of the Martyrs (De gloria martyrum).
 Gregory claimed to have gotten the story from "a certain Syrian interpreter" (Syro quidam interpretante), but this could refer to either a Syriac- or Greek-speaker from the Levant.
 During the period of the Crusades, bones from the sepulchres near Ephesus, identified as relics of the Seven Sleepers, were transported to Marseille, France, in a large stone coffin, which remained a trophy of the Abbey of St Victor, Marseille.

 The Seven Sleepers were included in the Golden Legend compilation, the most popular book of the later Middle Ages, which fixed a precise date for their resurrection, AD 478, in the reign of Theodosius.

 Christian story

 A 19th century German votive painting of the Seven Sleepers.
 The writing says Bittet für uns Ihr hl. sieben Schläfer (Pray for us, Holy Seven Sleepers).

 The story says that during the persecutions by the Roman emperor Decius, around AD 250, seven young men were accused of following Christianity.
 They were given time to recant their faith but refused to bow to Roman idols.
 Instead, they chose to give their worldly goods to the poor and retire to a mountain cave to pray, where they fell asleep.
 The Emperor, seeing that their attitude towards paganism had not improved, ordered the mouth of the cave to be sealed.